PsyCas/Your-Favorite-Games-done-terribly/pong/Readme.txt

-Run the Game through file "Pong"
+Run the Game through file "pong.pde"
 1. Its pretty crap but lulz, it works...
 I guess? *eek*
 2. Its built to make your fail, so you're not competing against anyone but yourself.